 A world-class team of experts will accompany each expedition to share their knowledge and insights with you and bring each destination to life.
 The expert featured below will be part of the expedition team on the date noted.

 Paleoanthropologist Donald Johanson has explored the development of human culture and the origins of humankind all around the world.
 Since he discovered the 3.2-million-year-old skeleton known as Lucy in 1974, his work has been covered in National Geographic books, magazines, and films.
 An accomplished scientist, scholar, and National Geographic grantee, Donald has helped piece together the puzzle of human evolution.
 He is the founder of the Institute of Human Origins at Arizona State University and the author of the book Lucy’s Legacy: The Quest for Human Origins.
 Donald's six books include Lucy: The Beginnings of Humankind, which won the 1981 American Book Award in Science.

 ALT indicates a departure that has a slightly different itinerary than the one shown on this page.
 Click the ALT icon to see the day-to-day itinerary.

-The itinerary at left reflects the October 2014 departures.
-The December 2013, January and December 2014, and January 2015 departures begin and end in Orlando, Florida, but otherwise follow the same itinerary as the October departures.
+The itinerary at left reflects the October 2014 and October 2015 departures.
+The January and December 2014, and January and December 2015 departures begin and end in Orlando, Florida, but otherwise follow the same itinerary as the October departures.